BroadbandForum/data-model-template/specification/index.md

 | Discriminator parameter description | `{{union}}`\
 `{{nounion}}` | Text explaining the available options and use for the sub-objects which are part of the union.\
-This template SHOULD only be used within the description of a parameter declared as a discriminatorParameter (@sec:tables).\
+This template SHOULD only be used within the description of (a) a parameter referenced as a discriminatorParameter, or (b) an object that references a discriminatorParameter (@sec:tables).\
 This is a hint to processing tools to replace the template reference with text explaining the union and possible choices of sub-objects.
-This overrides processing tools' expected default behavior (unless suppressed by ``{{nounion}}`) of placing this text after the rest of the description.\
+This overrides processing tools' expected default behavior (unless suppressed by `{{nounion}}`) of placing this text after the rest of the description.\
-Typically, processing tools will generate text of the form "This parameter defines the name of the currently active sub-object of a union, members of the union are \<objects>." but it MAY be followed by additional text, explaining the use of the available options, if desired. |\
+Typically, processing tools will generate text of the form (a) "This parameter discriminates between the \<objects> union objects.", or (b) "This object MUST be present if, and only if, \<param> is \<object>.", but it MAY be followed by additional text, explaining the use of the available options, if desired. |\

 | Miscellaneous | `{{issue|descr}}`\
 `{{issue|opts|descr}}` | An open issue.\